zpl-c/texed/README.md

 * it's fast and cross-platform
 * stack-based layer blending
 * various color operations
-* image generators, for instance: white noise, perlin, voronoi
+* image generators, for instance: white noise, Perlin, Voronoi
-* it offers an ability to export resulting image to PNG or even a C header file
+* it offers the ability to export the resulting image to PNG or even a C header file

 # How to obtain texed
 ## Download at itch.io